garylirocks/quickrefs/microsoft-entra-id.markdown

   - For application-only scopes, use "App roles" and define app roles assignable to applications.
 - You could add another application as an authorized client application to the scopes, then user won't be prompted to consent when login to the client application.
 - Application ID URI need to be globally unique, usually has the form `api://<app-id>`, eg. `api://dev.guisheng.li/demo/api1`
-- When a client app requests the scope in its OAuth request, and the user consents (or pre-approved), AAD sends back an access token which contains the required scopes
+- When a client app requests the scope in its OAuth request, and the user consents (or pre-approved), Entra sends back an access token which contains the required scopes

 #### Example: